EddieStn/cocktail-roulette/README.md

 ## Input section
 - Here the user can search for all cocktails, based on a specific spirit input, eg. "rum" will display all cocktails containing rum.
-- For an invalid input, the user will see a warning notice with the right input values.
+- For an invalid input, the user will see a warning notice which also includes the right input values.
 - A new input generates a new list of cocktails and the previous one disappears

 <img src="assets/images/user-search.png" alt="user search section">

 ## Search result
 Here is how the displayed cocktails section looks like.
-It is hidden by default and it is only displayed once triggered by the wheel or user input.
+It is only displayed once triggered by the wheel or user input, with a 2 seconds opacity delay.

 <img src="assets/images/search-result.png" alt="cocktails display section">